Deeside Railway: Construction

 A railway to serve Deeside was first suggested in 1845.
 A 16 mi long line to Banchory was estimated to cost £95,000, or £220,000 to reach Aboyne, a distance of 30 mi.
 This was authorised on 16 July 1846, but it was decided to wait for the Aberdeen Railway to open first.
 Shareholders wanted their money back when the railway mania bubble burst, but it survived because the Aberdeen Railway bought a large number of shares.
 Interest was restored after Prince Albert purchased Balmoral Castle, to which the Royal Family made their first visit in 1848, and the Aberdeen Railway was able to sell their shares.
 Investors were still hard to find, but by limiting the railway to a line between Ferryhill, in Aberdeen, and Banchory the Deeside Railway was able to apply to Parliament for permission in 1852.
-Permission was granted, and the railway opened on 7 September 1853.
+Permission was granted in the Deeside Railway Act 1852 (15 & 16 Vict. c. lxi), and the railway opened on 7 September 1853.
 On opening, the terminus of the railway was at Aberdeen Ferryhill railway station, which was also the terminus of the Aberdeen Railway at the time.
 The railway was extended north to a new terminus, Aberdeen Guild Street, in 1854.